 parted where you want the partition to end rather than how big you want the partition.
 A bit perplexing, but there we are.
 Most of our images have the partition starting at an offset of 1 megabyte, so resize to one megabyte larger than you made the filesystem (you can double check by listing the partitions and noting the

 $ parted img-3anq3.raw (parted) resizepart 1 5121MiB Warning: Shrinking a partition can cause data loss, are you sure you want to continue?
 Yes/No?
 Yes (parted) quit

 So now that the filesystem is shrunk, and the partition is shrunk, the only thing left is the actual “disk”, which for a raw image file is just the file size.

 qemu-img can help us here too though.
 Shrink the image down to one megabyte bigger than your partition, for good luck:

 $ qemu-img resize img-3anq3.raw 5122M Image resized.

-Now we have a resized raw image, so we just need to convert it back to QCOW2 format:
+Now we have a resized raw image, so we just need to compress it again with LZ4: